Arts Award for home educators

 If you would like your child to achieve Arts Award, their assessment needs to go via a registered Arts Award centre.
 We have some rules on who can be a centre, which means that individuals delivering with their children are not able to become centres.
 Additionally, you are not able to assess your own child’s work, therefore you will need to find an external Arts Award adviser to sign off on their portfolios when complete.

 However, we have options to help you with this.
 The Arts Award centre map is a way to find Arts Award centres in your local area.
 We suggest making contact with a couple to see if they would be happy to accept external candidates for Arts Award and find out their fee for this.
 Some may even have an adviser who can deliver Arts Award with your child.
-At least 70 centres offering Arts Award programmes for home educated children and young people, including the University of Cambridge Museums and Shakespeare Schools Foundation.
+At least 70 centres offer Arts Award programmes for home educated children and young people, including the University of Cambridge Museums and Shakespeare Schools Foundation.

 Arts Award Supporter is another resource where you can find local arts organisations who offer activities which can support an Arts Award.